Homeowners Insurance Coverages

 Dwelling coverage (Coverage A)

 Covers damage to your house and attached structures

 Covers structures not permanently attached to your house

 Covers personal belongings if they're stolen or damaged

 Covers increase in living expenses

 Optional homeowners insurance coverages

-You can add any of these coverages to customize your policy based on your needs.
+There are many types of home insurance.
+You may be able to add any of these coverages to customize your policy based on your needs.

 Covers uncommon but expensive lawsuits and situations

 Perils are occurrences that can damage your house, other structures on your property, and your belongings.